Sunday School Communities at Briarwood

 Families with preschool to college-age children • (G-103)

-“Timeless Truths from God’s Word” • Teacher: Bryan Wintersteen.
+“How the Old Testament Points to Christ” • Teacher: Larkin Delk.
 Team Leaders: Blacks, Denards, Ellers, Iveys, Worrells.
 CP: Rob Looper.
 SP: Bobby Parks.

 Kingdom Seekers